-Depending on the niche of your membership site, chances are you're going to want to start producing online courses for your online business.
+Depending on the niche of your membership site, you might be considering producing online courses for your online business.

 Why Online Courses?

-In this post, we are going to give you a rundown on how to create a course that will benefit your membership site customers and you, the business owner.
+In this post, we'll give you a rundown on how to create a course that will benefit your membership site customers and you, the business owner.

-Now that you know what you want to teach, it is time to take inventory of what you currently have in your arsenal to use with your course content.
+Once you know what you want to teach, it's time to take inventory of what you currently have in your arsenal to use for your course content.

 Lay The Groundwork

-After you have chosen your topic, it is now time to lay the foundation of your online course!
+After you've chosen your topic, you'll need to lay the foundation of your online course.

-You've already done the work of bringing together your already sourced content, you've done your research and put in the work to create the additional content that you need for the course, now lay everything out and group everything by theme so you can start forming your course modules and laying out the order of your lessons within your modules.
+You've already done the work of bringing together your already existing content and you've done your research and put in the work to create additional content you need for the course.
+Now you'll want to lay everything out and group everything by theme so you can start forming your course modules and setting the order of your lessons within your modules.

 Consider How Your Members Learn